NOAA-CSL/NOAA_BBB_PRU_DAQ_Cape/NOAA-BBB_PRU_DAQ_Cape_Setup.md

         GPIO		    -L. -liofunc	"iolib.h"
 			                    	    <linux/watchdog>

 2. PRU Programming.
-For the 5/14/2014 version of Debian on the BeagleBone Black the NOAA device tree files are copied to /lib/firmware.
-This was done in one of the scrip “Software_install_2”.
+For the 5/14/2014 version of Debian on the BeagleBone Black the NOAA device tree files are copied to '/lib/firmware'.
+This was done in one of the scrip '<Software_install_2>'.
 Each instruction takes at least 5 ns to execute.
 To enable the scratch pad between PRUs, the -V3 switch must be present in the compile command.
 For instance:

-    pasm -V3 -b PRU0_ParData.p
+    'pasm -V3 -b PRU0_ParData.p'

 will produce a binary output that has the scratch pad enabled.